June 27, 2023

 Looking down toward I-5

-We paralleled the interstate for the better part of a mile before dropping down onto Old Highway 99 and walked south to the underpass where we crossed under the interstate.
-We were now on the east side of I-5, where we would remain for the rest of our time in on the PCT as we headed toward the Cascade Mountains.
+We paralleled the interstate for the better part of a mile before dropping down onto Old Highway 99 and walking south to the underpass to cross below the interstate.
+We were now on the east side of I-5, where we would remain for the rest of our time as we headed toward the Oregon stretch of the Cascade Mountains.

 Crossing under I-5